Hackmacha007/audio/Advanced-Features.md

 To enable usage of 8-bit TIMER2, uncomment #define USE_TIMER2 in the user defines section

     Notes:
+    1. This is usually not the best solution.
-    1. Playback speed will be slightly different than with 16-bit timers.
+    2. Playback speed will be slightly different than with 16-bit timers.
-    2. TIMER2 playback supports non-standard sample rates:
+    3. TIMER2 playback supports non-standard sample rates:
        31.4 kHz, 23.5 kHz, and 15.7 kHz
     4. Oversampling is on by default and cannot be changed in this mode
     5. 24-32kHz sample rate with 128buffer size is recommended